nvladimus/nvladimus.github.io/chemotaxis.md

 It has been studied extensively since late 60-s and became a triumph of quantitative system biology, thanks to giants like Julius Adler, Howard Berg, Daniel Koshland, to name a few.

-Perhaps the most instrumental in this revolution was Howard Berg's [tracking microscope](/pdf/1971Berg(How to track bacteria).pdf "Berg HC.
+Perhaps the most instrumental in this revolution was Howard Berg's [tracking microscope](pdf/1971Berg.pdf "Berg HC.
 How to track bacteria.
 Rev Sci Instrum.
-1971 Jun;42(6):868-71."), which could track freely swimming *E.coli* cells in 3D.
+1971, PDF."), which could track freely swimming *E.coli* cells in 3D.
 It allowed precize quantification of cell swimming trajectories in spatial gradients of chemicals and discovering that *E.coli* runs longer toward increasing concentrations of chemicals which attract her, and tumble more frequntly when encountering lower concentration of attractant.